MattCSmith/Project-365/README.md

 #### **Project:** Leaderboard

 After finally cracking the reply to tweet functionality last night, I spent today refactoring in the working implementation for replies.
 ALso spend some time working on the language files for the bot to use when reply to the milestone tweets.

+## Day 56
+#### **Project:** Leaderboard

+Spent some more time today working on the language files for the bot to use when sending milestone replies.
+Also started to pencil out the batching together of milestones for potential retweeting.